Seemor

 Location Insights

-Area: Leafy, upscale-residential corridor with destination dining and relaxed neighborhood foot traffic.
+Area vibe: Leafy, upscale-residential corridor with destination dining and relaxed neighborhood foot traffic.

 Safety: Generally safe, well-lit streets with steady evening pedestrians typical of Park Slope.

-Nearby: Near brownstones, boutiques, and bars along 5th Ave; close to Prospect Park and multiple subway lines.
+What's nearby: Near brownstones, boutiques, and bars along 5th Ave; close to Prospect Park and multiple subway lines.

 Opening Hours